RockyMAcasio/rockymacasio.github.io/projects/pixel-dodge.md

 ## Future improvements

 I would like to add walking animations, sound effects, and touch controls so the game can also be played on phones.
+I would also work on newer levels and further twists to the games such as power-ups, and maybe even a story-line in the future.